Understanding your blood pressure numbers

-Menopause: For women, it’s part of the aging process that happens when the body begins to produce fewer reproductive hormones and the ovaries no longer release eggs.
-Most women may associate menopause with common symptoms such as hot flashes, vaginal dryness and trouble sleeping.
+Menopause is part of the aging process that happens when a woman's body begins to produce fewer reproductive hormones and the ovaries no longer release eggs.
+Most women may associate menopause with common symptoms, such as hot flashes, vaginal dryness and trouble sleeping.
 But menopause can also have a significant impact on a woman’s heart.

 Menopause occurs 12 months after a woman’s last period.
 The time leading up to menopause is called perimenopause, or menopausal transition.
 Changes in the body during this time have been linked to cardiovascular disease risk.